Piano or Keyboard?

 Learning on an upright acoustic piano, on the other hand, may teach your child better posture when playing.
 A good music teacher should be ensuring correct posture, though, regardless of the instrument.
 Developing excellent playing posture and taking regular breaks and stretches will make your learning experience much more rewarding.

-The bottom line, then, is that it’s important to choose piano lessons for a new student, but there’s no wrong decision on which instrument to choose for those lessons.
+The bottom line, then, is when deciding on either piano or keyboard, that it’s important to choose piano lessons for a new student, but there’s no wrong decision on which instrument to choose for those lessons.
 Parents who want to get their child started learning piano but don’t have the space or funds for a full-sized upright should feel secure in going with a digital keyboard.
 Those who might already have a piano, though, don’t need to overthink things; your student is lucky to have the perfect instrument for any beginner.

 Enroll Your Student in Piano Lessons Today